Pet Loss Grief and Anger:

 No Apologies Needed

-When we are grieving, anger is another indicator of how much we loved the one who died.
+When you are grieving the death of your pet, anger is another indicator of how much you loved your cherished companion.
 If you feel anger over your pet’s death, you owe no one an apology for your grief—or your anger.
-It is human to be angry and underneath your anger is your pain.
+It is human to be angry, and underneath your anger is your pain.
 Consider, too, that anger is not a “requirement” of grief because every person’s grief is unique and not every griever will feel its force.

 Pet Loss Grief and Anger